 - Is organized around teams.

 - When appropriate, time-boxed iterations are used whereby teams work within predetermined development cycles to complete the work.

 How do teams actually use Scrumban?

-When working with Scrumban, there are some core elements and steps that you’ll need to understand to ensure that you’re getting the best results.
-These include the Scrumban method, the visual board, how to limit WIP, interactions, on-demand and bucket size planning, and using metrics.
+When working with Scrumban, it is crucial to understand the following elements in order to be successful: the Scrumban method, the visual board, how to limit WIP, interactions, on-demand and bucket size planning, and using metrics.

 As an example, let’s use a software development project for this purpose where we’re working with features (user stories) or tasks.
 Understanding the visual board, its elements and the Scrumban method are the first steps.

 In Scrumban, your team can use either a physical whiteboard or a visual boarding software.
 Each user story (feature) or task should be represented by either a post-it note on the whiteboard or the equivalent in the visual management software.
 The Scrumban board shows each user story and its status within one of three columns:

 The Scrumban board represents the progress of the team.
 Depending on the nature of your project and its complexity, you can adapt and expand your board with other columns such as priority, design, manufacturing, tests, and so on.

 Planning meetings are held initially to identify and prioritize all current tasks and which user stories or tasks to complete first.
 Each task should be placed on the board in the “To Do” column.
 When a team member is ready to start work on a task, they move it to the ‘WIP’ column, and once they complete that task, they move it to the ’Done’ column.